tim-smart/effect-io-ai/effect/Effect-optionFromOptional.md

 **Details**

+This function transforms an effect that might fail with `Cause.NoSuchElementException` into an effect that succeeds with an `Option` type.
 If the original effect succeeds, its value is wrapped in `Option.some`.
-If the effect fails with `Cause.NoSuchElementException`, the failure is mapped to `Option.none` in the success channel.
-Other types of failures are left unchanged.
+If it fails specifically due to a `NoSuchElementException`, the failure is mapped to `Option.none`.
+Other types of failures remain unchanged and are passed through as they are.

+This is useful when working with effects where you want to gracefully handle the absence of a value while preserving other potential failures.

+**When to Use**

+Use this function when you need to handle missing values as `Option.none` rather than throwing or propagating errors like `NoSuchElementException`.
+It’s ideal for scenarios where you want to explicitly represent optionality in a type-safe way while retaining other failure information.

 To import and use `optionFromOptional` from the "Effect" module: